Morrisons sets 70% target for More Card transactions

 The Morrisons More scheme was relaunched in May 2023 with a promise of a “radical” overhaul, featuring the latest personalised tech.

-The retailer has not said what percentage of transactions currently involve a More Card, but 70% would still lag more mature loyalty schemes such as Tesco, which in April reported 82% of transactions involved Clubcard.
+The Grocer understands that currently around 50% of transactions involve a More Card, but 70% would still lag more mature loyalty schemes such as Tesco, which in April reported 82% of transactions involved Clubcard.

 Also at the briefing, Morrisons unveiled its latest thinking on price and promotions – and its ‘Trusted Value Pyramid’.